Geowil/LMPGames_MagicSchools/README.md

 ### School Settings
 This section will break down a school setting.
-To remove or add school settings from the plugin, please see the Configuration section above where the steps to do so are detailed.
-If you need to modify the number of schools needed, please wait until after following those steps before continuing here for help with configuring the school settings.
+To remove or add school settings from the plugin, please see the Configuration section above where the steps to do so are detailed.  *If you need to modify the number of schools needed, please wait until after following those steps before continuing here for help with configuring the school settings*.

 Each school setting is identified with the word "School" followed by a number.
 This number is required and is extremely important for the operation of the plugin.
 Below we will cover the School setting object; this object is the same for every school you configure the plugin to have.